atif-hassan/Competition-code/Hackerearth/STD Drug Effectiveness/README.md

 <img src="images/data_screenshot.png" width="800"/>

-# A description of my methodology
+# A Description of my Methodology

-### Feature engineering & approach
+### Feature Engineering & Approach

 1. An initial k-fold cross validation of the numeric features were performed to find feature importance
 2. Features "effectiveness_rating" and "number_of_times_prescribed" were found to be the most important